Linear inverse problems with nonnegativity constraints: singularity of optimisers: Inverse Problem Setup

 \subsection{The noise model.}

+In general, $y$ is drawn according to a distribution parameterised by $w = A \mu$ as well as some additional dispersion parameter $\phi>0$ controlling the noise level.
+For a better understanding of why the condition $y \notin \imcone$ typically arises in the high noise case, we review the underlying statistical model in the specific case of $\beta$-divergences.

-Let us review the underlying statistical model, of which the minimisation problem~\eqref{opt} is (up to constants) the (negative-log) likelihood maximum problem, denoting $w = A \mu$, and $\phi$ a dispersion parameter.
-We write the statistical model for $y$ and $w$ as scalar variables, the full statistical model is defined component by component by independent draws of the same form.
+In this setting, the minimisation problem~\eqref{opt} is (up to constants) the corresponding (negative-log) likelihood maximum problem.
+We write the statistical model for $y$ and $w$ as scalar variables, as the full statistical model is straightforwardly obtained by assuming independent components.

-A general way to write the noise model giving rise to $\beta$-divergences is to use the so-called Tweedie distributions.
-The $\beta$-divergences are a special case of such distributions, as the corresponding Tweedie distribution is given by
+A general way to write the noise model giving rise to $\beta$-divergences is to use the so-called Tweedie distributions~\cite{Simsekli2013}.
+The $\beta$-divergences are a special case of such distributions, as the corresponding Tweedie distribution is given for $w$ fixed by

-so that minimising the negative log-likelihood problem indeed is equivalent to minimising $w \mapsto d_\beta(y|w)$.
+where $H_\beta$ is a normalisation factor for the above function to integrate to $1$.
+Observing the data $y$ to estimate $w$, minimising the negative log-likelihood problem indeed is equivalent to minimising $w \mapsto d_\beta(y,w)$.
 We refer to~\cite{Simsekli2013} for more details.

 The underlying density is not always tractable (this is the case if $1< \beta < 2$), making the noise model unclear.
 In other cases, the noise model can be further identified as follows.